 - Place one Pie Crust on a floured surface and roll out to 1/4 inch thickness.

-- Prepare a 10×10 inch , 2 inch deep square baking dish.
-You can spray your baking dish with non-stick spray if desired.
-Then gently lift and place dough into dish.
-Gently press into bottom and corners, then cut off overhang.
+- Use a 9 inch pie dish.
+Gently lift and place dough into dish.
+Gently press into bottom and corners, then cut off excess overhang.

-- Coat the bottom layer of crust (not the sides) with a thin layer of Coconut Flour.
+- Coat the bottom layer of crust (not the sides) with a thin layer of Almond Flour to absorb juices while baking. (optional)

 - Spoon Cherry Pie Filling into dough lined baking dish.

-- Set the pie dish in the fridge while you roll out second pie crust dough and cut strips for lattice.
-Roll dough to same 1/8-1/4 inch thickness and cut into long 1.5 inch wide strips.
+- Set the pie dish in the fridge while you roll out second pie crust dough.
+Either roll out to one large circle of same thickness and leave whole or cut into strips for lattice.
+Roll dough to same 1/8-1/4 inch thickness.

 - Gently brush the lattice with egg wash and sprinkle with sparkling sugar.
-(Stir the egg and water together in a cup with a fork to make egg wash.)
+(Stir the egg and milk together in a cup with a fork to make egg wash.)

 - Bake on middle rack for 25 minutes.
 Reduce heat to 350 F (176 C) and bake for an additional 40-45 minutes until crust is golden brown and cherry juices are bubbling.

-- Place pie dish on cooling rack and let cool for about 20 minutes to let juices set.
+- Place pie dish on cooling rack and let cool for 2 hrs to let juices set.
 Enjoy!